.NET

 The answer isn’t automatically “the latest and greatest”.
 Ultimately this will depend on several factors, and maintaining consistency and using technology that developers are comfortable with is often more important than using the latest version.

-After you’ve made the transition to the new .NET Core v.Next, upgrading to the new iterations is easy.
+After you’ve made the transition to the new .NET5+ (.NET 5 to .NET8) , upgrading to the new iterations is easy.

-- If you’re working with .NET versions like .NET Core 3.0, you should definitely consider migrating to .NET 6 for your new applications; it’s much closer technologically speaking than .NET Framework 3.5 to 4.8
+• If you’re working with .NET versions like .NET Core 3.0, you should definitely consider migrating to .NET 6 for your new applications; it’s much closer technologically speaking than .NET Framework 3.5 to 4.8.
+You also may be working with a version of .NET that’s out-of-support.

 Check out our article about .NET support and end-of-life dates for more details.